DM4DS/OpenLight/README.md

 # OpenLight
-OpenLight is an alternative to the copyrighted UniLight - Open Source - feel free to mod / share / whatever you like
+OpenLight is an OpenSource alternative to the copyrighted UniLight.
+So feel free to mod / share / whatever you like.

 If you have questions, please first look into the code.
 Most lines are commented.